UnifyBio/unifybio-site/docs/concepts.md

 Unify CLI via special forms in the import config, more information about reference data can be found in the [schema docs](schema.md).

-### seed data
+### Seed Data

-Seed data refers to the subset of reference data which is bulk loaded into UnifyBio databases on creation.
+Seed data refers to the the portion of reference data which is bulk loaded into UnifyBio databases on creation.
 Due to CANDEL terminology priors, this is sometimes referred to as bootsrap data.
 This is usually data from a standard source, e.g. genes and gene products from HGNC and proteins and epitopes from Uniprot.
+Every UnifyBio should provide seed data (or e.g. scripts for downloading seed data) as part of their software distribution.

-### import config files
+### Import Config Files

 An import config file specifies the mapping from however the data being is being imported (e.g. the ad hoc schema implied by a TSV file's column names) into the particular UnifyBio system's